bendr/bender/dom/api.md

 * `set` elements have an `input` argument that is the value of the previous `get`.

-In all cases, a `cancel` argument also gets passed.
-It is a function that can be called with either no argument or a true value to cancel the execution of the value function altogether.
+In all cases, two other arguments get also passed:

+1. `cancel` is a function that can be called with either no argument or a true value to cancel the execution of the value function altogether;
+2. `that` is a pointer to the component *in which the watch was defined*, which which may be different from this.

 When the value of a `get` or `set` element is specified as the text content of the element, then no implicit return is added.